mozilla/extension-workshop/documentation/develop/web-ext-command-reference.md

 Environment variable: `$WEB_EXT_API_URL_PREFIX`

+<section id="api-proxy"></section>
 #### --api-proxy

 A proxy host to use for all API connections.
 Example: `https://yourproxy:6000.`Read more about [how proxy requests work](https://github.com/request/request#proxies).
-There is a separate section about [signing in a restricted environment](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/Getting_started_with_web-ext#Signing_in_a_restricted_environment) if the proxy approach doesn't work for you.
+There is a separate section about [signing in a restricted environment](/documentation/develop/getting-started-with-web-ext/#restricted-environment) if the proxy approach doesn't work for you.

 Environment variable: `$WEB_EXT_API_PROXY`

+<section id="channel"></section>
 #### --channel

 This specifies the `channel` in which the extension is signed.
 It defaults to `unlisted` or the `channel` of your extension's latest version.
 The values for `channel` are: